rlee32/election-fraud-2020/README.md

 # Election Fraud in 2020

-This README lists evidence that massive fraud in favor of the democratic party took place in order to steal a landslide from President Trump.
+This README lists evidence that massive fraud in favor of the democratic party took place in order to steal a landslide victory from President Trump.

 ## Illegal Votes